16.11.2023

 Regardless of the chosen consumer research technique, the process of studying attitudes and consumer preferences is always based on information gathering.
 There are many techniques for capturing this data, and it is worthwhile to do it in a tailored way.

 One of the most widespread techniques of consumer research, has become in recent years the method of CAWI - Computer Assisted Web Interview.
 It is nothing more than an online survey.
 It is most often used to collect quantitative data.
 This technique has numerous advantages.
-Low cost and low effort make it one of the easiest forms of consumer needs research to implement.
-A major advantage of this technique is also the speed with which valuable information can be obtained.
+Low costs and minimal effort make it one of the easiest forms of consumer needs research to implement.
+Another significant advantage of this consumer research technique is the speed at which valuable information can be obtained.

-The CATI technique - Computer Assisted Telephone Interview - functions similarly.
-In this case, the interviewer does not have to fill out the questionnaire himself.
-The consultant calls the respondent and asks questions according to the interview scenario collecting information with the help of a special computer system.
+The CATI (Computer Assisted Telephone Interview) technique functions similarly.
+In this case, the interviewer does not have to fill out the questionnaire themselves.
+The consultant calls the respondent and asks questions according to an interview script, collecting information using a special computer system..
 While this technique of surveying consumer attitudes is more labor-intensive and more expensive to implement compared to CAWI, they also offer additional advantages.
 Although CATI, like CAWI, is most often associated with quantitative research, qualitative information can also be collected with this method.
 In an interview, the interviewer can explore and expand on the respondent's answers through additional questions.
 Such a survey is called an "in-depth interview."
 Often it is these expanded and subjective answers of the interviewees that are most valuable to the person commissioning the consumer research.

-CAPI - Computer Assisted Personal Interview is the most personal and expensive technique for conducting consumer surveys.
-It involves a "face-to-face" interview where the interviewer meets the respondent in person.
+CAPI – Computer Assisted Personal Interview is the most personal and expensive technique for conducting consumer research.
+It involves a “face-to-face” interview where the interviewer personally meets with the respondent.
 It allows the most accurate insight into the subjective feelings of customers.
 In-depth contact, direct interaction and involvement make the data obtained in this way detailed, reliable and authentic.
 However, the CAPI method is time-consuming and requires careful planning in advance

-PAPI - Paper And Pencil Interviewing is the most traditional of survey techniques.
-It is based on physical, paper-based questionnaires.
-This method of conducting consumer surveys is currently one of the least used.
-This is due to the high costs associated with the need for the physical presence of the interviewer and the respondent, the need to transfer data from the questionnaire to the computer system, but also the possibility of errors and misconduct.
-Unlike computer surveys, with PAPI, the respondent can easily skip questions or give incomplete answers.
-For this reason, this method is usually used in conjunction with simple quantitative questions on a numerical scale.
+PAPI – Paper And Pencil Interviewing is the most traditional of the survey techniques.
+It is based on physical, paper questionnaires.
+This method of conducting consumer research is currently one of the least frequently used.
+This is due to the high costs associated with the need for the physical presence of both the interviewer and the respondent, the necessity of transferring data from the questionnaire to a computer system, and also the possibility of errors and omissions.
+Unlike computer-assisted surveys, with PAPI, respondents can easily skip questions or provide incomplete answers.
+For this reason, this consumer research method is typically used in conjunction with simple quantitative questions on a numerical scale.

 These four research methods are used most often, but there are other more comprehensive techniques for learning about consumers.
 These include: